feelixs/cli/README.md

 ## Installation
-Installing the Windows *SSoTme.exe* command line tool will automatically update the path to include the CLI.
+Installing the Windows *AICapture executable* command line tool will automatically update the path to include the CLI.

-When you register for an account with [SSoT.me](http://ssot.me) - you will be emailed a secret key That file should be put in this location:
+When you register for an account with [SSoT.me](https://aicapture.io) - you will be emailed a secret key That file should be put in this location:

-*Key File:* `%USERPROFILE%/.ssotme/ssotme.key`
+*Key File:* `%USERPROFILE%/.aicapture/aicapture.key`
 ```
 {
    "emailAddress": "you@domain.com",